The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Proofs of Results in Section

 The authors would like to acknowledge one of the reviewers whose insights led to the discussion on the connection of our work to that in Csisz\'{a}r and Narayan \cite{CsiszarN04} and Gohari and Anantharam~\cite{gohari_I} in Section~\ref{sec:inner}.
-VYFT would also like to thank Mukul Agarwal (MIT) for discussions that led to the operational proof of Lemma~\ref{lem:properties}.